sanyam40/React-Native-Projects/README.md

 `3-CalculatorApp` <br>
 - The CalculatorApp is a practical application that consolidates the concepts learned in the previous apps (1-FirstApp and 2-Styler).
 It serves as a hands-on project, demonstrating how to integrate various React Native features into a functional calculator application.

+`4-PasswordGenerator`<br>
+- The PasswordGenerator app focuses on creating a password based on user preferences using Yup for schema validation and Formik for handling the form.

 ## Installation Guide
 To run any of the projects in this repository, follow these general steps: